ShiZhangYue/ShiZhangYue.github.io/_pages/more about me.md

 ---
 layout: archive
-title: "Honors & Service"
+title: "More about me"
-permalink: /awards/
+permalink: /more about me/
 author_profile: true
 redirect_from:
-  - /awards
+  - /more about me
 ---

 {% include base_path %}